AK-Homberger/M5Stack-Wifi-NMEA-Display-JSON/README.md

 - On/Off button works like standard of M5Stack.

-For the M5Stack the Board Software has to be installed: https://docs.m5stack.com/#/en/arduino/arduino_home_page In addition the ArduinoJson library (please use version 5.13.5) has to be installed with the Arduiono IDE Library Manager.
+For the M5Stack the Board Software has to be installed: https://docs.m5stack.com/#/en/arduino/arduino_home_page In addition the ArduinoJson library (please use version 6.x.x) has to be installed with the Arduiono IDE Library Manager.

 ![Display1](https://github.com/AK-Homberger/M5Stack-Wifi-NMEA-Diaplay-JSON/blob/master/IMG_1149-1.jpg)

 ![Display2](https://github.com/AK-Homberger/M5Stack-Wifi-NMEA-Display-JSON/blob/master/IMG_1150.jpg)

 # Updates:

+Version 0.5: 23.07.2020 - Moveed to new JSON library.

 Version 0.4: 27.01.2020 - Added WiFi reconnect.
 Or restart if reconnect is not working.